Performance Analysis of Satellite-Based QKD Protocols: QBER

 \subsection{\textbf{ QBER for BB84}}

 In BB84 protocol, the QBER can be calculated as \cite{lutkenhaus2000security, liorni2019satellite}:

 Here, $c$ corresponds to the error rate associated with depolarization in the encoding degree of freedom or imperfection of the preparation or detection stage leading to incorrect state discrimination.
-We chose a conservative value of $c=2\%$, $p_{click}$ represents the overall anticipated probability that Bob will observe the detection of a photon during a specific pulse.
+The depolarization error rate is assumed to be $c = 1\%$ \cite{LCX+24, lutkenhaus2000security}, which is a typical value reported in prior studies , accounting for polarization misalignment and optical imperfections.
+This parameter contributes linearly to the overall QBER; however, small variations in its value (e.g., in the range $0.5\%$-$2\%$) \cite{liorni2019satellite} do not significantly alter the system performance, as the dominant effects are governed by channel loss and background noise. $p_{click}$ represents the overall anticipated probability that Bob will observe the detection of a photon during a specific pulse.
 Typically, $p_{click}$ is determined by considering three distinct sources that can independently trigger a detection event.
 These sources encompass photons transmitted by Alice, background dark counts and straycounts.

 The probability of Bob's detector firing due to a photon emitted by Alice's source is denoted as $p_{signal}$ and is given by-